Xceptance/node-xlt/README.md

   // or you can call a single test case (you need to provide the path and name) xlt.runSingleTestCase('tests.demo.TVisitXceptance');

+  // if running your test suite take to much time and you tests are independent of each other you can call them in a parallel mode xlt.runAllTestCasesParallel({xltWebDriver: "chrome"}, function(res){console.log("All tests run without errors: " + res)});

   // you can remove all the data created from compiling and the test runs
   xlt.clean();